anmol-dash/prize-website/src/markdown/rules.md

 Once you've decided on your team, register at:

-4. ## Submissions
+## 4. Submissions

 ### All submissions are due (DUE DATE FOR 2022 PRIZE TBA):
 Once you feel ready, submit your team's deck and presentation at:

 ### Submission Materials
-- pitch video (maximum 5 minutes, recommended 3-4)
+- Pitch video (maximum 5 minutes, recommended 3-4)
-- pitch deck (maximum 20 slides, recommended 10-12)
+- Pitch deck (maximum 20 slides, recommended 10-12)
 - (OPTIONAL) 2 supplemental PDFs (each PDF is maximum 10 pages)

+Round 1 submission rubric to come.

-5. ## First Round Judging
+## 5. First Round Judging

 ### Before the first round, teams will have the opportunity to attend:
 - (OPTIONAL) 1-on-1 office hours with industry experts
 - (OPTIONAL) 1-on-1 office hours with the PCV consulting team

 ### First round pitches are ranked on:
-- technical feasibility
+- Technical feasibility
-- potential environmental impact
+- Potential environmental impact
-- financial viability
+- Financial viability
-View the rubric here:
+Rubric will be posted soon.

 ### Two finalists will from each track will be announced the morning of (DATE TBA).
 Good luck!

-6. ## Finals
+## 6. Finals (DATE TBA)

 ### During our finalists week, our 10 finalists will receive:
 - 1-on-1 Mentorship